-The second way that a financial advisor can get paid is through a fee-based model.
+- Fee-based financial planner: The second way that a financial advisor can get paid is through a fee-based model.
 This is a combination of fees, as well as commissions.
 They may charge you for a service, but then they also receive commissions from the products they sell you.
 Again, it’s not bad.
-You just need to know there’s a chance that the products that they recommend to you are because they get paid a commission on it.
+You just need to know there’s a chance that the products that they recommend to you are because they get paid a commission on them.

-The third way a financial planner can get paid is through a fee-only model.
+- Fee-only financial planner: The third way a financial planner can get paid is through a fee-only model.
 This is not to be confused with fee-based.
 This is where you pay money to the financial advisor or the financial planner for them to give you advice and recommendations that are in your best interest.
 They only get paid through the fee.
 There are no commissions, kickbacks, or referrals.
 You will pay that either through a percentage of assets you have under management with them, an hourly fee, project-based, or maybe a retainer model.
 It is a fee you pay for their services.
-While you’re finding out how they’re getting paid, it’s important to know what you’re paying for.
-Are you paying for investment advice, such as mutual fund products or stocks like with a broker-dealer?
-Or are you getting a comprehensive financial plan that will look at all aspects of your financial life?
-That’s important to know, and it’s important to ask.

 Unlike other professions, there’s not one specific way to become a financial planner.
 There are over 200 different designations.
 It’s vital for you to understand how they got that designation, and more importantly, what it means for you and your financial plan.
 Here are some of the more common ones that you may come across in your search.